Below are some images we’ve collected from various sources, as credited.

 Because of intermittent rain, the traditional lanterns could not be illuminated.
 But that didn't stop the jazz ensemble from performing for the crowd gathered around the Tappan Square bandstand, designed by Julian Smith '69.

-MONDAY MORNING: ACADEMIC PROCESSION AND COMMENCEMENT EXERCISES — Tappan Square
+MONDAY, MAY 27, 2019: ACADEMIC PROCESSION AND COMMENCEMENT EXERCISES — Tappan Square

 Video of the ceremony is avaiable in multiple forms, including a three-minute overview as well as the complete 2½-hour version.
 At 56:45 into the latter, our classmate Robert Krulwich '69 receives the Honorary Doctor of Fine Arts degree.